Annual Teacher Institutes and Academies

 Hosted by NYSDEC's NYC Education Program and Friends of Van Cortlandt Park

 9:30 AM to 5:00 PM daily (*August 1 9:30 AM to 1:00 PM)

 Registration cost for 3 Credits through NYCDOE's ASPDP: $275 (includes $125 ASPDP fee)

 Exploring Bronx Forests uses hands-on activities to bring NYC's local outdoor resources: forests, fields and gardens, into the classroom to enhance classroom learning.
 We will explore different aspects of nature (including wildlife, plant life, and ecosystems) and how these different aspects interact with each other and with humans.
-Materials covered include Project WILD, Project Learning Tree, Butterfly Project, Compost Project and more.
-The course introduces teachers to local environmental resources they can utilize in their classrooms.
-Teachers will be provided with new strategies for introducing environmental topics in connection with math, literacy, and art, fostering student leadership and developing higher order thinking skills.
+Materials covered include Project WILD, Flying WILD, Project Learning Tree, Compost Project, and more.
+The course also introduces teachers to local environmental organizations and resources that they can utilize in their classrooms.
+Teachers will be provided with new strategies for introducing environmental topics in connection with math, literacy, and art, fostering student leadership, and developing higher order thinking skills.

 To register for the Institute, contact Sara Kempton at Friends of Van Cortlandt Park at email@example.com or 718-601-1553.
 You MUST register with NYC Department of Education's After School Professional Development Program (ASPDP, link leaves DEC's website), a link to this site is also above and on the right.
 (Once on the ASPDP's website, use the link to the catalog of courses and search under provider using "Friends of Van Cortlandt Park" to find the actual course listing.)

 For more information, contact Region 2 Education staff at 718-482-6404 or email Region 2 Education at firstname.lastname@example.org.